ST Edge AI Core - Command-line Interface

 --target STR

-Set the targeted device - Mandatory
+Indicates the ST targeted device or series. - Mandatory

 -t/--type STR